-At Alma we believe that Maths is a vital component to education within the primary environment.
+At Alma Primary, we are becoming marvellous mathematicians!
+We believe that maths is a vital component to education within the primary environment.
 Maths introduces children to concepts, skills and thinking strategies that are essential in everyday life and support learning across the curriculum.
-Maths helps children make sense of the numbers, patters and shapes they see in the world and we strive to make Maths creative and challenging for each individual child.
-We teach it practically using a Concrete-Pictorial-Abstract (CPA) approach.
-At Alma we try to ensure that maths is taught through cross curricular links to make it more meaningful for the children.
+It helps children make sense of the numbers, patters and shapes they see in the world and we strive to make maths creative and challenging for each individual child.
+We teach it practically using a Concrete-Pictorial-Abstract (CPA) approach and where relevant, use cross curricular thematic links to make it more meaningful for the children.

-Concrete, Pictorial, Abstract is a highly effective approach to teaching that develops a deep understanding of Maths as part of mastery learning.
+Concrete, Pictorial, Abstract is a highly effective approach to teaching that develops a deep understanding of maths as part of mastery learning.
 It can be used across all stages and involves introducing abstract concepts in a concrete and tangible way.
 It involves moving from concrete materials, to pictorial representation, to abstract symbols and problems.
-Concrete is the ‘doing’ stage where children use concrete objects to model problems.
+Concrete is the ‘doing’ stage where children use concrete objects, such as Numicon, Dienes, place value counters etc to model problems.
 Pictorial is the ‘seeing’ stage where the visual representations of concrete objects are used to model problems.
 Abstract is the ‘symbolic’ stage where children use abstract symbols to model problems.